mumoshu/okra/cli.md

 ### sync cell $NAME

-This command loads `Cell` resource named $NAME`.
+This command loads `Cell` resource named `$NAME`.

 It then fetches all the `AWSTargetGroup` resources that matches the selector (`role=web` for example), group the matched resources by `okra.mumo.co/version` tag values (by default), and sort the groups in an descending order of the semver assuming the tag value contains a semver.

 When the group with the newest version has `$REPLICAS` or more target groups in it, it starts updating the AWS ALB listener denoted by `$LISTENER_ARN`.

+The lister update is done by creating either an `AWSALBUpdate` or `AWSNLBUpdate` resource depending on the loadbalancer specified in the `Cell` resource.
+The creation part can be run independently by using [create awsalbupdate](#create-awsalbupdate).

+If there was an ongoing `AWSALBUpdate` resource whose `status.phase` is still `InProgress`, the command exists with code 0 without creating another `AWSALBUpdate` resource.

+`sync cell` uses `Cell`'s status to signal other K8s controller or clients.
+It doesn't use the status as a state store.

+## create awsalbupdate

+This command creates a new `AWSALBUpdate` resource.
+To sync it, use [sync awsalbupdate](#sync-awsalbupdate).

+### create awsalbupdate $NAME --listener-arn $LISTENER_ARN --from-target-group-arns $OLD_TG_ARN1 --to-target-group-arns $TO_TG_ARN1

+This command creates a `AWSALBUpdate` resource whose name is `$NAME`.

+## sync awsalbupdate

+### sync awsalbupdate $NAME

+This command loads `AWSALBUpdate` resource named `$NAME` and reconciles it.

 Before actually updating the listener, it runs analysis.
-A listener update is pended until there are enough number of successful Analysis runs that happened after the lastest ALB forward config update.
-Therefore, to complete the canary deployment, you usually need to run `sync cell` several or dozen times.
+A listener update is pended until there are enough number of successful analysises that happened after the lastest ALB forward config update.

-`sync cell` uses the custom resource's status as a state store.
-More concretely, the last ALB forward config update time and the history of analysis runs and the results are stored in the `Cell` resource's status.
+A analysis run can be trigered via [run analysis](#run-analysis).

+To complete the canary deployment, you need to rerun `sync awsalbupdate` once again after `run analysis` completed.

+`sync awsalbupdate` uses `AWSALBUpdate`'s status to signal `cell-controller` about the completion of the update.

+More concretely, `status.phase` is set to `Succeeded`, `Error`, or `Canceled` depending on the result of analysis runs, AWS API outputs, etc. It becomes `Error` when it failed to update the ALB listener forward config before the deadline, or any of the analysis runs failed with `status.phase` of `Error` .
+It becomes `Canceled` when `spec.canceled` is set to `true` by `cell-controller`.

 ## run analysis